WinVector/data_algebra/Examples/cdata/cdata.md

     4 Sepal   Width  Sepal.Width

 Notice this time we just typed in the prototype record (instead of deriving it from a worked answer).
+We could also copy the control specification over from Python, as we will discuss later.

 Let's continut with the R demonstration.